This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 Making it easier to vote

-Since 2018, in addition to other reforms, two states have passed automatic voter registration through popular referendum, while five states have passed it through their legislatures.
-In total, sixteen states and the District of Columbia have now approved automatic voter registration.
-In addition, twenty-nine states and the District of Columbia now allow no-excuse absentee voting.
+Since 2018, in addition to other reforms, two states have passed automatic voter registration through popular referendum, while seven states have passed it through their legislatures.
+In total, eighteen states and the District of Columbia have now approved automatic voter registration.
+In addition, thirty-four states and the District of Columbia now allow no-excuse absentee voting.

 - In 2018, voters in Michigan and Nevada passed automatic voter registration at the ballot box by overwhelming majorities.
 For example, Michigan’s Proposal 3 (which also included same-day voter registration and no-excuse absentee voting) was approved by a 2-1 margin.

-- Six states – Maine, Maryland, Massachusetts, New Jersey, Virginia, and Washington – passed automatic voter registration legislatively.
-The New York legislature also passed automatic voter registration, which is awaiting the governor's signature.
+- Seven states – Maine, Maryland, Massachusetts, New Jersey, New York, Virginia, and Washington – passed automatic voter registration legislatively.

 - Colorado implemented an updated automatic voter registration system.